Extreme Event Aware ($\eta$-) Learning: Methods

+Several difficulties arise in the actual optimization of \eqref{eq:eta-u-practice}.
+We introduce the following shorthand notation for subsequent discussions:

 where the superscript $(k)$ denotes the iteration index in the optimization process.
 Note that the ERM component of $\Lc^{(k)}_\theta(\phi_\theta^{(k)}; \Dc, \Qc, \nu_0, g)$ can be computed in a mini-batch fashion, consistent with standard machine learning practices, and the tail loss component can be similarly handled (although often not necessary since $|\Qc|$ is on the order of 100 in the experiments we conduct).
-When applying a first-order optimization algorithm (e.g., Adam \cite{kingma2014adam}), gradients \(\nabla_\theta \Lc_\theta^{(k)}\) can be efficiently computed using automatic differentiation libraries available in softwares such as PyTorch \cite{paszke2019pytorch}.
+We also assume $\Fc = \Fc_\theta$ is a neural network optimized with a stochastic first-order optimization method $\Mc$ (such as Adam \cite{kingma2014adam}).
+The update rule is denoted by